Sunday, April 19, 2009

 Today I just wanted to post some information about the ancient history of the Iranian game of Polo.

-Polo is as Iranian (whether Persian o North-Iranian - Scythian and Sarmatian - is unknown) as a Persian carper, or a Kantus (Median cloak that had become nomad attire for thousands of years, and in the 16th century ended up in Poland as a part of national costume known as Kontusz)) or a meydan (polo field).
+Polo is as Iranian (whether Persian o North-Iranian - Scythian and Sarmatian - is unknown) as a Persian carpet, or a Kantus (Median cloak that had become nomad attire for thousands of years, and in the 16th century ended up in Poland as a part of national costume known as Kontusz)) or a meydan (polo field).

-And 2 centuries later his namesake of the same dynasty, Darius III, sent Alexander of Macedon a polo mallet (chogan) and a ball (gu) with an invitation to play polo instead of fighting.
-As we have learned in 5th grade (at least in the Polish elementary schools' history class) this particular hadnsome invitation did not work and Alexander galloped on ( a Thracian, Tessalian or Nissean stallion Bucephallas, as seen in this image from the Naples Museum in Italy) and eventually did conquer the whole Achaemenid Persian empire. as result the Greeks and Hellenic culture spead as far east as India and Afghanistan while eastern (Buddhism etc) influences filtered west into the Hellenic thought and culture.
+And 2 centuries later his namesake & of the same dynasty, Darius III sent Alexander of Macedon a polo mallet (chogan) and a ball (gu) with an invitation to play polo match instead of fighting battles.
+As we have learned in 5th grade (at least in the Polish elementary schools' history class) this particular handsome & chivalrous invitation did not work and Alexander took his lance and galloped on ( a Thracian, Tessalian or Nissean stallion Bucephallas, as seen in this image from the Naples Museum in Italy) across the Achamenid Empire and eventually did conquer the whole Achaemenid world and beyond.
+As result the Greeks and Hellenic culture spread as far east as northern India and Afghanistan while eastern (Buddhism etc) influences filtered west into the Hellenic thought and culture.

 Finally, at the Sassanian courts the noble women played polo in the 'meydan' as well.
 The most famous of these aristocratic women was beautiful princes Shireen who played many a prince.

-Also, the ancient Pehlevi text and later Persian chronicler al Tabari confirm that when the future hunter-king Bahram V Gur( r.421–438)
+Also, the ancient Pehlevi text and later Persian chronicler al-Tabari confirm that when the future hunter-king Bahram V Gur( r.421–438)

 was growing up he received three tutors in the arts of: reading, hunting, and polo along with skills of weapons.

-But note this king rides a stallion, the horse mane has been crenelated in a manner most ancient to the Iranian nomads, his tail tied and adorned with ribbons (swallow tail shape, perhaps to represent the swiftness of that bird to to give a horse more swiftness as in the American Indian believes), there is an early curb-bit along with a metal cavesson muzzle and no forehead strap or nose band (cavesson replaced it), but there is a strap under the mandible in the same fashion as seen on the Persepolis relieves(5th century BC) .
+But note this king rides a stallion, the horse's mane has been crenelated in a manner most ancient to the Iranian nomads, his tail tied and adorned with ribbons (swallow tail shape, perhaps to represent the swiftness of that bird to give a horse more swiftness as in the American Indian belief), there is an early curb-bit along with a metal cavesson muzzle and no forehead strap or nose band (cavesson replaced it), but there is a strap under the mandible in the same fashion as seen on the Persepolis relieves(5th century BC) .
 The cinch seems to be of some fabric and not of leather.
-Discs adorn breastplate and crupper, similar to the Roman and later Hunnish horse harness styles.
+Discs adorn breastplate and crouper, similar to the Roman and later Hunnish horse harness styles.
 There may be a tamga - horse owner mark - on this stallion chest.
 I did not concentrate on the rider so he is rendered rather elementarily.